THE STUDIOS AT LARKIN ARTS

 Ros dabbled in pottery for a number of years, but truly fell in love after a week-long class in building ceramic birdhouses at the John C. Campbell Folk School.
 She is currently exploring handbuilding (you won't see a wheel in here!) functional pottery, from mugs to birdhouses.

-Loring firmly believes that everyone can and should show others that they can create.
-What Loring wants people to know about his studio is that he wants to include people in his process.
+Loring firmly believes that everyone can and should show others that they can create and, to that end, he wants to include people in his process.
 There's a reason he has a nice comfy chair in his studio.
 (And it's not just so you'll sit down and he can show you the list of band names he has on his phone.)
 It's because he wants people to feel as comfortable as possible in his creative space.
 He says it's intended to be a, "welcoming spot that is a window for what's going on in his head."

 ELWOOD MADISON, III